 This problem is particularly common among small juveniles.
 Symptoms of impaction include constipation and loss of appetite.
 Have a qualified vet treat the reptile.
 In severe cases, surgery may be necessary.

 Newly acquired tokay geckos may be infested with parasites.
 External parasites such as mites are easy to spot (they are tiny moving dots that generally gather around the eyes and mouth).

-External parasites can be treated with mite spray such as Provent-A-Mite.
+External parasites can be treated with mite spray such as Reptile Spray.
 Internal parasites are more difficult to spot.
 Symptoms to look out for include smelly excrement, loss of appetite, and loss of weight.
 These are best treated by qualified herp vets.